Singularity Of Art And Technology

 The ability to create art through the power of thought alone would be an achievement most artists could only dream of.
 But Sydney neuroscientist, Laura Jade, has done exactly that with her Brainlight installation.
 She uses electroencephalography (EEG) to bring to ‘life’ a large, laser-cut Perspex brain she has sculpted herself.

 EEG records the electrical activity of the brain.
 Laura wears a wireless headset called a Brain Control Interface (BCI).
-It’s equipped with sensors which pick up the brain’s electrical signals, creating an amazing interactive light display.
+It’s equipped with sensors that pick up the brain’s electrical signals, creating an amazing interactive light display.
 Her brain sculpture is engraved with neural networks which glow when light passes through them.
 The BCI receives the user’s thoughts, feelings and expressions via electrical signals in real time and outputs them in the form of light.
 Spectators are rewarded with a dazzling display of colored, pulsing brainlight, which can be controlled by the user.
 There is even a feedback loop created by the user’s emotional appreciation of the art formed mere moments ago.

 Two French artists, Adrien M and Claire B, recently released a video showing off their latest exhibition, XYZT.
 XYZ in the title refers to the three spatial dimensions, length, height and depth.
 T refers to time, the fourth dimension and the one that turns this virtual world into one so absorbing to visit.
 The exhibition consists of a journey through 10 installations which engage visitors and respond to their touch.
 Stunning images are created in real time as visitors explore a thrilling virtual environment.